pjanec/dirigent/README.md

 - `RestartOnCrash 0|1` - whether to automatically restart the app after crash.
 See the *Restarter* subsection for more details

 - `AdoptIfAlreadyRunning 0|1` - whether not to start a new instance of a process if the process with same executable image name is already running.
-The adoption occurs when the app is about to be started or killed (i.e. not when the plan is not running). *WARNING: Should not be used with for apps that may run in multiple instances on the same computer!*
+The adoption attempt is made only when the app is about to be started or killed.
+Dirigent does not scan all running processes periodically so it does not show the not-yet-adopted app as running until the app is launched via Dirigent. *WARNING: Should not be used for apps that may run in multiple instances on the same computer!
+Just first instance would be adopted!*

 - `Dependencies` - what apps is this one dependent on, i.e. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.